 How We Can Help

 At Steffens Law Office, we understand how difficult dealing with debt can be.
-If you're thinking of filing for bankruptcy, contact us to schedule a case review.
+If you're thinking of filing for bankruptcy in Nebraska, contact our firm online or give us a call at (308) 872-8327 to schedule a free case review with one of our skilled and experienced Nebraska bankruptcy attorneys.
 We'll explain the process and answer any questions you might have about your specific debts.